Istočno Sarajevo: History

+The first Law on this city was adopted on December 30, 1993, when the National Assembly of the Republika Srpska adopted the Law on the Serbian City of Sarajevo.
+After the end of the Bosnian War, the National Assembly of the Republika Srpska on April 2, 1996 passed the Law on the Srpskom gradu Sarajevu (Serbian City of Sarajevo), which changed the name of the city to the Srpsko Sarajevo (Serbian Sarajevo).

-Following the decision on the name of the cities in 2004 by the Constitutional Court of Bosnia and Herzegovina, which outruled the use of the prefix Srpski, the town was renamed Istočno Sarajevo (Eastern Sarajevo).
+Following the decision on the name of the cities in 2004 by the Constitutional Court of Bosnia and Herzegovina, which outruled the use of the prefix Srpski (Serbian), the city was renamed Istočno Sarajevo (East Sarajevo).

 On 27 June 2014, a statue to Gavrilo Princip was inaugurated in Lukavica.
-The city park (gradski park) was also named after Princip.
+The city park was also named after Princip.

 Environment

 Geography

-East Sarajevo lies in the south-western part of the Sarajevo valley, in the middle of the Dinaric Alps.
+Istočno Sarajevo lies in the south-western part of the Sarajevo valley, in the middle of the Dinaric Alps.
 The city is surrounded by heavily forested hills and five major mountains.
 The highest of the surrounding peaks is Treskavica at 2088 m, then Bjelašnica at 2067 m, Jahorina at 1913 m, Trebević at 1627 m, with 1502 m Igman being the shortest.
 Last four are also known as Olympics mountains of Sarajevo (see also 1984 Winter Olympic Games in Sarajevo).

 The Željeznica river is one of the city's chief geographic features.
-It flows through the city from south through the Trnovo, Kijevo, Krupac and Vojkovići, parts of East Sarajevo to the western part of Sarajevo, where it eventually meets up with the Bosna river.
+It flows through the city from south through the Trnovo, Kijevo, Krupac and Vojkovići, parts of Istočno Sarajevo to the western part of Sarajevo, where it eventually meets up with the Bosna river.